ddev/ddev/docs/content/users/install/performance.md

     ### Mutagen and User-Generated Uploads

-    When Mutagen is enabled, DDEV attempts to exclude user-generated files in `upload_dir`—when it exists—from syncing.
+    When Mutagen is enabled, DDEV attempts to exclude user-generated files in `upload_dirs`—when it exists—from syncing.
 It does this by using a bind-mount in the generated docker-compose configuration, and excluding the directory from syncing in `.ddev/mutagen/mutagen.yml`.

-    If you have a non-standard location for user-generated files, like `private/fileadmin` with the deprecated `typo3-secure-web` approach, you should override the project defaults by setting `upload_dir` in `.ddev/config.yaml` and pointing it at the correct directory.
+    If you have a non-standard location for user-generated files, like `private/fileadmin` with the deprecated `typo3-secure-web` approach, you should override the project defaults by setting `upload_dirs` in `.ddev/config.yaml` and pointing it at the correct directory.
 This will allow Mutagen to sync correctly.

-    If you change the `upload_dir`, run `ddev mutagen reset` to let Mutagen know about the changed behavior.
+    If you change the `upload_dirs`, run `ddev mutagen reset` to let Mutagen know about the changed behavior.

     ### Mutagen Integration Caveats